 You really can’t go wrong with a FlashRouter, but if we were forced to choose based on which would best handle and distribute wired & wireless bandwidth and save you from worrying about annoying freezes or stalls in gaming action these are the top choices.
 The beasts, the most powerful WiFi devices we handle!

-- Netgear R7000 Nighthawk DD-WRT Router – The best of all worlds, Wireless-AC, 1 GHz processor, powerful antennas, USB 3.0 port.
+- Netgear R7000 Nighthawk DD-WRT Router – A great balanced model, Wireless-AC, 1 GHz processor, powerful antennas, USB 3.0 port.

-- Asus RT-N66U Dark Knight Tomato Router – A router that can handle any amount of traffic that you throw at it.
+- Asus RT-AC3200 AC3200 Tomato Router – A router that can handle any amount of traffic that you throw at it.

 Best VPNs for Xbox One